software-engineering-amsterdam/many-ql/Fugazi/README.md

 ## Programming Language

-As a programming language we use `Java 1.8`, the reason is that both members of the team haven't worked before extensively in this language and since Java is considered as a "broadly-used and "must-know" language we saw this as an opportunity to get our dirty with Java.
+As a programming language we use `Java`, the reason is that both members of the team haven't worked before extensively in this language and since Java is considered as a "broadly-used and "must-know" language we saw this as an opportunity to get our dirty with Java.
 Also, Java provides numerous of documentation resources in the field of DSL's and a lot of tools for parsing.
 It is very intuitive as an Object oriented language, and is a common ground for object oriented developers.